-- need care primarily because of those health needs.
+- require care primarily because of the nature of your health needs

 How does the assessment for NHS continuing healthcare work?

-1. If you have ongoing significant health needs, there are times when health staff (such as your GP or a member of the social work team) should consider whether you’re eligible for NHS continuing healthcare.
-If they don’t, make sure you ask for an assessment.
+1. If you have ongoing significant health needs, there are times when NHS staff or a member of the social work team should consider whether you may be eligible for NHS continuing healthcare.

 These situations include:

 - when you are ready to be discharged from hospital and your long-term needs are clear